Gadhimai festival

 Gadhimai festival is a Hindu festival held every five years in Nepal at the Gadhimai Temple of Bariyarpur, in Bara District, about 160 km south of the capital Kathmandu, and about 7 km east of the city of Kalaiya, near the Indo-Nepal border.
-It is primarily celebrated by Madhesi people.
 The event involves large-scale sacrificial slaughter of animals, including water buffalo, pigs, goats, chickens, and pigeons, with the goal of pleasing Gadhimai, the goddess of power.
-People also offer coconuts, sweets, red-coloured clothes, etc. The festival has been described as the world's largest animal sacrifice event or one of the largest.
+People also make other offerings, including coconuts, sweets, and red-coloured clothes.
+The festival has been described as the world's largest animal sacrifice event or one of the largest.
+The Supreme Court of Nepal ordered an end to live animal sacrifices in 2019, but the order was "widely ignored".

-It is estimated that 250,000 animals were sacrificed during the Gadhimai festival of 2009.
+It is estimated that 250,000–500,000 animals were sacrificed during the 2009 event.
 In 2015, it was erroneously reported that Nepal's temple trust planned to cancel all future animal sacrifices at the festival.

-Festival
+History

-Millions of people attend the festival, which has existed for more than two centuries.
+Millions of people have attended the festival, which began around 1759.
 It is said that the festival originated when feudal lord Bhagwan Chaudhary dreamed that he could offer a blood sacrifice to the goddess Gadhimai in order to be freed from jail.
-Animal sacrifice at the festival attracts people from Nepal and India.
+Animal sacrifice at the festival attracts people from both Nepal and India, while the majority of the sacrificed animals are illegally transported across the border from India into Nepal.

 Animal sacrifice

 Participants believe that sacrificing animals to the Hindu goddess Gadhimai can end evil and bring prosperity.
 This has prompted numerous protests by animal rights activists and Nepalese Hindus from Hill region.

 In 2009, activists made several attempts to stop the ritual; this included Brigitte Bardot and Maneka Gandhi, who wrote to the Nepalese government, asking it to stop the killings.
-A government official commented that they would not "interfere in the centuries-old tradition of the Madheshi people".
+A government official commented that they would not "interfere in the centuries-old tradition of the people".
 Ram Bahadur Bomjon, claimed by some of his supporters to be the reincarnation of the Buddha, said that he would attempt to stop the sacrifice at the festival, preaching nonviolence and offering a blessing at the place.
 His promise prompted the government to send additional forces to prevent any incident.
-A month before the festival, Madheshi politicians realized there would be a "severe shortage" of goats for the ritual sacrifice, as well as for the consumption of mutton during the festival.
+A month before the festival, politicians realized there would be a "severe shortage" of goats for the ritual sacrifice, as well as for the consumption of mutton during the festival.
 They began a radio campaign urging farmers to sell their animals.

 The festival started in the first week of November 2009 and ended in the first week of December (up to makar sankranti).
 Sacrificial animals included white mice, pigeons, roosters, ducks, swine, and male water buffalo.
 More than 20,000 buffalo were sacrificed on the first day.
 It is estimated that 250,000 animals were sacrificed during the Gadhimai festival of 2009.
 The ritual killings were performed by more than two hundred men in a concrete slaughterhouse near the temple.
 After the festival, the meat, bones, and hides of the animals were sold to companies in India and Nepal.